 Here you can paste in your license key, in order to access the plugin’s full functionality.
-You can also customize how long passwords will be active for, and what the login form for password-protected content will look like:
+You can also customize how long passwords will be active, and what the WordPress login page form for password-protected content will look like:

 Save your changes here.

 Next, go to the Categories screen for the relevant custom post type (for example, Events > Categories):

 If you select a specific category here and scroll down to the bottom of the password protected page, you’ll find a new post Visibility option section:

 Here, you can choose whether to make the category public or protect it with a password.
 In the latter case, simply enter whatever password you’d like and save your changes.
 You can also click on the plus icon to add multiple passwords to one category.

 In practice, this means that if you add all content in a custom post type to a particular category, you can password protect the entire group.
 By adding all your events to an Events category, in other words, you can keep them private from everyone except approved visitors.